Trailblazing tourist trip to orbit ends with splashdown - NewsBreak

 Trailblazing tourist trip to orbit ends with splashdown

-Four space tourists ended their trailblazing trip to orbit on Saturday with a splashdown in the Atlantic off the Florida coast.
+CAPE CANAVERAL, Fla. — (AP) — Four space tourists safely ended their trailblazing trip to orbit Saturday with a splashdown in the Atlantic off the Florida coast.

 Their SpaceX capsule parachuted into the ocean just before sunset, not far from where their chartered flight began three days earlier.